 This explains why friction in user experience can so easily create problems with customer engagement.
 Even if customers are aware of your program, they may disregard it if the system is unclear, complicated, or otherwise appears to require more than minimal energy to understand.

 Therefore, it’s important to thoughtfully organize your program presentation.
 There are a couple ways to approach this.
 For example, FAQs are a great way to provide customers with detailed but easily-digestible information, and Kopari Beauty is a great example of this.
 They address a comprehensive (but relevant) set of questions, and the collapsable layout ensures that customers don’t feel overwhelmed.

 We also recommend designing your program such that converting from dollars to reward points (and vice versa) is simple.
 A transparent ratio of $1 spent:1 point earned (and an equally simple points redeemed:dollars earned ratio) accomplishes this.
-If you want to take things a step further, consider following Edens Garden’s lead — provide customers with a points conversion chart.
+If you want to take things a step further, consider following Edens Garden’s lead and providing customers with a points conversion chart.

-You can also consider providing only basic information until customers have created an account.
+You can also consider providing only basic program information until customers have created an account.
 This decreases the amount of mental effort you’re asking customers to invest before signing up, making shoppers more likely to actually engage.
 For example, Lavanila only displays program basics to those who haven’t signed up, and requests that they “Create an account to see even more rewards”.
-After sign-up, a full dashboard — which includes FAQs and full program details — becomes enabled.
+After sign-up, a full dashboard -- which includes FAQs and full program details -- becomes enabled.